iroshanAV/campingground/README.md

 # campingground
-Add your favorite camping spaces, share your best moments. (still under developing phase)
+Add your favorite camping spaces, share your best moments.
 Built with: Nodejs,MongoDB